EthanDenny/resume/no-links/index.md

 - Member of the software team for Eastern Edge Robotics
 - Helped to build underwater ROV control software for the 2023 MATE ROV World Championship

-### Code Ninjas (Jul 2022 - Aug 2022)

-- Worked as a summer camp counsellor at Code Ninjas
-- Helped care for and teach groups of 10-20 children
-- Educational aspects of the camps focused on coding, animation, simple CAD design, and basic filmmaking

-### MUNSU (Jan 2022 - Apr 2022)

-- Served as the First Year Representative for the Memorial University Students' Union
-- Attended biweekly board meetings
-- Brought the concerns of my constituency to the board, especially regarding COVID-19

 ### Genoa Design (Jun 2021 - Aug 2021)

 - Interned at Genoa Design as part of techNL’s High School Technology Internship Program
 - Spent time with several departments and learned about running a business in the shipbuilding sector
 - Developed a virtual training game with Tabletop Simulator which Genoa intended to implement as part of their onboarding process
 - Also spent time with the innovation team and built a prototype interface for visualizing connections between ship compartments

-### Tim Hortons (Jun 2020 - Jan 2021)

-- Was part of a team responsible for handling hundreds of customers a day
-- Work focused on customer service and product preparation
-- Was repeatedly complimented for my clear communication, cheerful attitude, and patience with colleagues and customers

 ## **📦 PROJECTS**